Nubra: Monasteries

+Yarma Gompa, between Saser and Siachen Base Camp, is one of the large monastery belonging to the Drukpa Kagyu lineage and it manages the following village gompas, Tong-sted, Nyung-sted, Dungsa, Khemi, Tsang-lung-ka, Sarsoma, Aarunuk, Ayi, Kovet, Tangsa & Murgo.
+The senior to lower hierarchy of gompa administration is Lopon, Gye-nyen, Geylong, Gye-tsul, and cun-zung.

 Flora and fauna

 The valley is famous for its forest of Hippophae shrub, popularly known as Leh Berry.
 It is within this shrub forest that one can spot the white-browed tit-warbler.
 One can also spot the Tibetan lark, Hume's short-toed lark, and Hume's whitethroat.
 The various water birds like ruddy shelduck, garganey, northern pintail, and mallard can be observed on several small water bodies scattered along the route.
 Besides these, waders like black-tailed godwit, common sandpiper, common greenshank, common redshank, green sandpiper, and ruff can be spotted in Nubra.

 Education

 The valley has been secluded as has been most of the exterior parts of Ladakh.
 Almost all of the region has been facing problems to get good quality education.
 There have been initiatives in the past by the government but extreme weather conditions and vicinity to the borders have been a major hurdle in implementing a solid education base.
 There is also migration of the population that gets exposed to the big cities of India and hence the people do not get benefitted out of their local learned population.
 There are very few Non-Government organizations active in Nubra region.